Skip to main navigation Skip to search Skip to main content

 She has also gained funding from Teesside University's "Student as Researcher" scheme and has published work relating to both the research work undertaken and the pedagogical benefits of the scheme.

 Helen is a Senior Fellow of the Higher Education Academy and is a panellist/reviewer for their GTEA and NTFS awards.
-She is also a Fellow of the Royal Society of Biology, and is Treasurer of the Northern Branch committee.
+She is also a Fellow of the Royal Society of Biology.

-Helen is also an External Examiner for the forensic degrees at Kingston University.
+Helen has also been an External Examiner for the forensic degrees at Kingston University.

 Helen has worked with Forensic Rescue Limited to examine the use of their patented Evidence Recovery System (ERS) for the recovery of trace biological evidence.